sumukhchitloor/pbCTF/OSINT/Dayananda Sagar College of Engineering Camera Connection/Readme.md

 # Solution

-You need to find a page that shows a live preview of 26 cameras on the DSCE website and it also mentions using Google-Fu in the alumni section
+You need to find a page that shows a live preview of 26 cameras in the DSCE website and it also mentions using Google-Fu in the alumni section
 > Google-fu (uncountable) (informal) Skill in using search engines (especially Google) to quickly find useful information on the Internet. quotations

-To find the desired website with the IP address, we can normally Google search and find the answer, but there is another way to find quicker, using Google-Fu/Google dorks.
+To find the desired website with the IP address, we can normally Google search and find the answer, but there is another way to find it quicker, using Google-Fu/Google Dorks.

 ![image](https://github.com/sumukhchitloor/pbCTF/assets/76547134/aa64aa07-3365-4b16-a526-ff0eb3c236c0)